 Work alongside internationally-recognized faculty in real-world settings, experience the challenges that face the education system, and explore extensive field placements, technology and community-based learning, and progressive teaching methods.
-Graduates leave prepared for both the New York State Childhood (elementary grades one–six) and Students with Disabilities (special education grades one–six) teacher certifications.
+Graduates leave prepared for both the New York State Childhood (elementary grades 1-6) and Students with Disabilities (special education grades 1-6) teacher certifications.

 Core coursework emphasizes children and families, multicultural issues, and classroom content.
 Sample courses include: